Medicare Enrolled

 What this data tells you about Dr. Nitke

-Dr. Steven Nitke is a radiation oncology in Abilene, TX, with 20 years in practice.
+Dr. Steven Nitke is a radiation oncology specialist in Abilene, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Nitke performed 10,135 Medicare services across 9,729 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Nitke received a total of $42 from 2 pharmaceutical and/or device companies across 2 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.